-Supporting our researchers in public engagement makes the research we fund more relevant, more responsive and more impactful, and is a crucial part of our mission to encourage the development and use of science for the benefit of humanity.
+Supporting our researchers in public engagement makes the research we fund more relevant, more responsive and more impactful.
+It is a crucial part of our mission to encourage the development and use of science for the benefit of humanity.

-Find out more about the funded projects below and contact the public engagement team if you would like to find out more.
+Read about the funded projects below and contact the Public Engagement team to find out more.

 Why are some people left handed?